Skip to main content

 Key event handling

-State management
+State management summary

-followedMatchIdsUserDefaultsPersists which matches the user is following across app launches
+followedMatchIdsFollowManagerUserDefaultsWhich matches the user is following

-activeActivityIdIn-memoryMaps match IDs to active Activity instances
+Active activity mapLifecycleManagerIn-memoryMaps match IDs to Activity instances